-Research question
+Research question (BP1)

 What are meaningful connections betweenMA Innovative Fashion Production (MA IFP) students and students from other MA courses within the School of Design and Technology, and do they increase the students’ feeling of belonging to the UAL community?

 I settled on this latest version of my research question because I found that by addressing this question, subsequent design for facilitating activities or learning materials can be more targeted to the students’ needs based on the findings.
 Further, the question is not too limiting nor has it been asked before within the stated context.
 Lastly, it allows to be addressed within the given time frame of the action research project.
+According to the ARP teaching team resource (2025), these are features, that make up a good research question.

-By maintaining a curious mind about the research question – its importance highlighted by White (2009) – I adjusted the research question throughout the first 7 weeks of the project until I started the question planning for the focus group, which were customised to finding a breadth of perspectives to the research question.
+By maintaining a curious mind about the research question, its importance highlighted by White (2009), I adjusted the research question throughout the first 7 weeks of the project until I started the question planning for the focus group, which were customised to finding a breadth of perspectives to the research question.

 Initial flaw no 1